ingonyama-zk/developer-docs/docs/icicle/primitives/poseidon.md

 println!("Root: {:?}", digests[0..1][0]);
 ```

-Similar to Poseidon Hash, you can also configure the Tree Builder `TreeBuilderConfig::default()`
+Similar to Poseidon, you can also configure the Tree Builder `TreeBuilderConfig::default()`

 - `keep_rows`: The number of rows which will be written to output, 0 will write all rows.
 - `are_inputs_on_device`: Have the inputs been loaded to device memory ?